jonathansharman/gynjo/README.md

 45.km
 ```

 When performing addition or subtraction with two different units of the same dimension, the units of the left-hand side are used for the result.
+Likewise, different units of the same dimension are merged during multiplication or division.

 ```
 >> 1.m + 100.cm
 2.m
+>> 1.m * 100.cm
+1.m^2
 ```

 Quantities can be explicitly converted to different units with the same dimensions using the `in` operator, or to all base units using the `basic` operator.

 ```
->> 1000.m + 100000.cm in .km
+>> 5.Pa * 4.m^2 in .N
-2.km
+20.N
 >> basic 90.km/.hr
 25.m.s^-1
 ```